benlau6/benlau6.github.io/src/content/notes/recommendation-systems.md

 ### Not only the choices can be personalized, but also the content

-Look at Netflix, the thumbnails are personalized based on the user's behavior, e.g. the user's favorite actor, genre, etc. So when considering recommendation systems, we might also think of personalized visuals, e.g. thumbnails, titles, descriptions, etc. [Blog: Artwork Personalization at Netflix](https://netflixtechblog.com/artwork-personalization-c589f074ad76)
+Look at Netflix, the thumbnails are personalized based on the user's behavior, e.g. the user's favorite actor, genre, etc. So when considering recommendation systems, we might also think of personalized visuals, e.g. thumbnails, titles, descriptions, etc. Note that they modeled it as a [multil-armed bandit problem](multi-armed-bandit.md), and used contextual bandit to solve it.
+[Blog: Artwork Personalization at Netflix](https://netflixtechblog.com/artwork-personalization-c589f074ad76) [Thumbnail Artwork: How It’s Helping Million Dollar Businesses](https://govisually.com/blog/thumbnail-artwork/) [How Netflix Uses Matching To Pick The Best Thumbnail For You](https://blogs.cornell.edu/info2040/2022/09/28/how-netflix-uses-matching-to-pick-the-best-thumbnail-for-you/)

 ## Content-based filtering